adam-zhu/huffman-app/README.md

   logged_in: true // because we trust u <3
 };
 ```

+> The reducer just defines a portion of a model (MVC).
+The data shape and how to change it.

 The reducer NEVER _mutates_ the state object (directly modify like `state.property = "new value"`) and always makes a new copy of it: